 With but a quick search, you could soon find an accredited organisation that suits your needs and budget.

-Or, you could make use of this handy list we’ve compiled for you.
+Or, you could make use of this handy photography courses online list we've compiled for you.

 Food for thought: if you intend to open your own studio, you should gain a measure of business sense, about running a business in general, and the legalities and intricacies.